Skip to main content

 vpc:subnet-ips: "172.32.32.0/20,172.32.80.0/20"

-You can either use the command line, like pulumi config set vpc:subnet-zones "us-east-1a,us-east-1c" to add these new configuration variables, or you can add them directly into the yaml file.
-The yaml file with all the configuration is called Pulumi.<name of your project>.yaml.
+You can use the command line (e.g., pulumi config set vpc:subnet-zones "us-east-1a,us-east-1c") or edit the YAML file directly.
+The file is named Pulumi.<name of your project>.yaml.

 Creating subnets